Restore Database (General Page)

-This button allows you to check the integrity of the selected backup files prior to restoring them.
+The button allows you to check the integrity of the selected backup files prior to restoring them.

 When checking the integrity of backup sets, the progress status at the bottom left of the dialog box will read "Verifying" rather than "Executing."

 In SQL Server 2019 (15.x), you can restore a user database from a database backup that was created by using SQL Server 2005 (9.x) or a later version.
-However, backups of master, model and msdb that were created by using SQL Server 2005 (9.x) through SQL Server 2012 (11.x) cannot be restored by SQL Server 2019 (15.x).
+For backups of master, model, and msdb that were created by using SQL Server 2005 (9.x) through SQL Server 2012 (11.x) cannot be restored by SQL Server 2019 (15.x).
 Also, backups created in SQL Server 2019 (15.x) cannot be restored by any earlier version of SQL Server.

 After you restore an earlier version database to SQL Server 2019 (15.x), the database is automatically upgraded.
 Typically, the database becomes available immediately.
 However, if a SQL Server 2005 (9.x) database has full-text indexes, the upgrade process either imports, resets, or rebuilds them, depending on the setting of the Full-Text Upgrade Option server property.
 If the upgrade option is set to Import or Rebuild, the full-text indexes will be unavailable during the upgrade.
-Depending upon the amount of data being indexed, importing can take several hours, and rebuilding can take up to ten times longer.
+Depending upon the amount of data being indexed, importing can take several hours, and rebuilding can take up to 10 times longer.
 Note also that when the upgrade option is set to Import, if a full-text catalog is not available, the associated full-text indexes are rebuilt.